TycheSoftwares/product-delivery-date-for-woocommerce-lite/readme.txt

 == Changelog ==

 = 2.7.3 (9.07.2024) =
-* Fix - Vulnerability to Broken Access Control.
+* Fix - Added a nonce check for Cross-Site Request Forgery (CSRF) vulnerability on the reset button.
 * Fix - Updated our support link to email address 'support@tychesoftwares.com".

 = 2.7.2 (2.04.2024) =